Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Discussion

+Nevertheless, both the simulation and experimental studies suggest that, when only a few covariates are available (e.g. \textit{age at diagnosis}, \textit{period of diagnosis}, and \textit{sex}), which is often the case in population-based cancer studies, it is worthwhile to consider both the proposed Neural Network models and the GAM model instead of the standard GLM model.
+We found that, up to approximately $10{,}000$ observations, using four hidden neurons in the Neural Network model is sufficient to achieve better results than the standard GLM model.
+For larger sample sizes, increasing the size of the hidden layer may yield further improvements, although this requires additional investigation.
+Moreover, when the sample size is large and the number of covariates increases, we still recommend considering the proposed Neural Network model, as the GAM framework requires the user to explicitly specify interaction terms, which can become cumbersome and computationally demanding.

-We derived important epidemiological indicators, which can be useful for interpreting survival trends by age and year of diagnosis in real-world settings (cfr.
-Table \ref{model_results} and Table \ref{time_to_cure}).
-The highest proportion of cured patients was registered for the age class 55-64, which is also referred to as the screening age class because individuals in this age group are targeted by most colon cancer screening programs.
-Screening programs allow for the detection of cancer in its early stages, improving the prognosis dramatically.
-Moreover, we observed the highest proportions in the periods 2003-2007 and 2008-2013 very likely due to the introduction of national screening programs starting from 2003 \cite{masseria2009}.
-The elderly were the ones having the lowest cure proportions, being the ones less prone to heal from chronic diseases possibly due to the presence of other comorbidities and, of course, biological reasons.
+We derived important epidemiological indicators, which were useful for interpreting survival trends by age and year of diagnosis (cf. Table \ref{model_results} and Table \ref{time_to_cure}).
+The highest proportion of cured patients was registered in the periods 2003-2007 and 2008-2013, very likely due to the introduction of national screening programs starting from 2003 \cite{masseria2009}, which affected individuals between the ages of $45$ and $75$.
+The elderly were the ones having the lowest cure proportions, being the ones less prone to heal from chronic diseases due to biological reasons.
 Improvements in prognosis over time were evident across all age groups in the median survival time of fatal cases.
 In particular, the youngest individuals had longer survival times compared to those in other age classes.
-As individuals aged, the prognosis for fatal cases decreased; however, it still improved over the diagnosis periods, consistent with advancement in the field of oncological medicine.
-These findings highlighted the overall positive trend in survival outcomes, with notable variations observed across different age groups.
-The results of our models can also provide insights for decision makers to support legislation on the right to be forgotten.
+As individuals aged, the prognosis for fatal cases worsened; however, it still improved over the diagnosis periods, consistent with advancement in the field of oncological medicine.
+These findings highlighted the overall positive trend in cancer survival outcomes, with notable variations observed across different age groups.